 (the talks on moden day culture are generally light-hearted talks very briefly covering geography and history, and then focusing on some of the more interesting and quirkier aspects of modern day culture.
 They are then sometimes split into separate lectures, such as the "Nature of...", "History of..." and "Modern day culture of...".)

-an introduction to Australia - nature and wildife
+"An introduction to Australia - nature and wildlife" . (old talk, out of date now)

 "As old as the hills: the geology of tropical Australia" with Damon Ramsey.
 This talk delves into real history, the history of the land itself.
 Northern Australia includes some of the oldest exposed rock in the world.
 The oldest is 1.7 billion years old, and therefore older than mulit-cellular life itself.